-Since the launch of the campaign, Leagues across the country have engaged in litigation for fair maps.
+Since the launch of People Powered Fair Maps, Leagues across the country have engaged in litigation for fair maps.
 Here's where we've been fighting.

 Daunt, et al. v.
 Benson

 July 2019 the Michigan Republic Party and fifteen Michigan voters filed claims in a federal court stating that Michigan’s independent redistricting commission violates the First and Fourteenth Amendments.
 The initial motion for a preliminary injunction by the plaintiffs was denied by the district court in November 2019.
 As a result, they filed an appeal in the 6th Circuit in February 2020.
 The League of Women Voters of Michigan filed an amicus brief to defend the state’s independent redistricting commission’s legality in Daunt, et al. v.
 Benson.
 The League argued that:

 Michigan has the right to autonomously organize its redistricting commission

 Michigan has a compelling state interest in preventing partisan gerrymandering and reducing litigation

 Michigan has compelling state interests in avoiding conflicts of interest and promoting competition in its legislative races.

 The 6th Circuit upheld the district court’s decision to dismiss the plaintiffs’ preliminary injunction in April 2020.
 As of today, Michigan’s independent redistricting commission is still in place for the 2021 redistricting cycle.